Electrical contractors in

 Meet experience requirements

-File complete application with Illinois Department of Labor including all documentation, examination results, and required fees.
+File electrical contractor license application with Illinois Department of Labor including required documentation and fees

 Obtain insurance